Tencent/omi/tutorial/omi-web-components-snake-game-mvp.md

 <img src="../assets/omi-snake.png" width="300px" />

-Actually, I used react, preact, vue and [omi](https://github.com/Tencent/omi) to develop this game, and I found that the development experience of Omi is the best.
+Actually, I used react, preact, vue and [omi framework](https://github.com/Tencent/omi) to develop this game, and I found that the development experience of Omi is the best.
 Let me take you step by step to develop this simple game.

 ### Domain Model Design